bambadij/hack_ASV/README.md

 The repository is structured as follows:

-- `backend/`: This directory contains the backend code of the "Eutum Ligguey" platform, including the API endpoints, database models, and business logic implemented in Python using the Flask framework.
+- `backend/`: This directory contains the backend code of the "Eutum Ligguey" platform, including the API endpoints, database models, and business logic implemented in Python using the Django framework.
+- `frontend/`: This directory contains the frontend code for the "Eutum Ligguey" platform, including templates in HTML, stylings in CSS, and page responsiveness in Java and Javascript.

 ## Purpose